zuozhenggh/learning-library/data-management-library/autonomous-database/shared/workshops/adbs-tools/workshop-intro/workshop-intro.md

 ### WORKSHOP OVERVIEW

-The purpose of this workshop is to introduce you to Oracle Cloud and the unique capabilities of Oracle's Autonomous Data Warehouse.
-It is designed to be used alongside your own cloud account (paid or Bring-Your-Own-License) or you can register and claim free trial credits which provides up to 3,300 hours of cloud time, and 2 TB of storage, which is more than enough time and storage space to run this workshop.
+The purpose of this workshop is to introduce you to the suite of data tools built into the Oracle Autonomous Data Warehouse.
+The workshop is designed to be used alongside your own cloud account (paid or Bring-Your-Own-License) or you can register and claim free trial credits which provides up to 3,300 hours of cloud time, and 2 TB of storage, which is more than enough time and storage space to run this workshop.

 ### Who Should Use This Workshop?

 Everyone can benefit from doing the lab exercises in this workshop: technical experts (data warehouse architects to database administrators), business users who want to focus on extracting meaning and insight from their own data, along with data scientists who want to build machine learning models within the context of a data warehouse project.

-### Objectives for this Getting Started Lab
+### Objectives for this Workshop Introduction Lab

-The aim of this lab is to explore how Autonomous Data Warehouse can support the types everyday business operations that are needed for real-world data analysis.
+The aim of this lab is to introduce you to the workshop's objectives and the business scenario used in this workshop, **Oracle MovieStream**.
 At the end of this lab, you will have learned how to do the following:

-1. Understand the use case for the workshop
+1. Become familiar with the workshop objectives
-2. Create new users and give them the required access privileges
+2. Understand the nature of the Oracle MovieStream business scenario used in the workshop

 ### What Do You Need To Get Started?